Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: to_seconds(date) returns the seconds number (the number of days since year 0) of the given date.
-Returns NULL if date is invalid.
+Usage: to_seconds(date) returns the number of seconds since the year 0 of the given value.
+Returns NULL if value is invalid.

-Argument type: STRING/DATE/DATETIME/TIME/TIMESTAMP
+Argument type: STRING/LONG/DATE/DATETIME/TIME/TIMESTAMP

 Return type: LONG